bright/new-www/content/blog/diving-into-alternative-marketplaces-coming-with-ios-17-4.md

 At a glance, the new API consists of:

-* `AppLibrary` - the essential class to manage the installation and discovery of marketplace-hosted apps see https://developer.apple.com/documentation/marketplacekit/applibrary
+* `AppLibrary` - the essential class to manage the installation and discovery of marketplace-hosted apps.
+See: https://developer.apple.com/documentation/marketplacekit/applibrary
-* `App License Delivery SDK` - for vending licenses from your webserver and handle DRM ​​MarketplaceExtension - “An extension that facilitates authentication, installation, and launching a marketplace with deep links.” https://developer.apple.com/documentation/marketplacekit/marketplaceextension
+* `App License Delivery SDK` - for vending licenses from your webserver and handle DRM ​​MarketplaceExtension - “An extension that facilitates authentication, installation, and launching a marketplace with deep links.”
+See: https://developer.apple.com/documentation/marketplacekit/marketplaceextension
 * `Marketplacekit/ActionButton` - a special button for performing the actual installation to ensure that the process of installation was initiated by the marketplace app

 Apps using `MarketplaceKit` will need a special entitlement com.apple.developer.marketplace.app-installation without adding it, **iOS ignores calls to some parts of new API.**